 Hot Topics HIV 2021 Prevention and Reproductive Choices for Women- Virtual

 This virtual conference will focus solely on HIV and Women.
-According to CDC 2016 data more than 7,000 women received an HIV diagnosis in 2016.
-Black/African American women are disproportionately affected by HIV, compared with women of other races/ethnicities.
-Conference attendees will gain knowledge of issues related to women with HIV and women without HIV as well as issues related to pregnancy options and referrals.
+According to CDC data more than 7,100 women received an HIV diagnosis in 2018.
+African American women are disproportionately affected by HIV, compared with women of other races/ethnicities.
+Conference attendees will gain knowledge of issues related to women living with HIV and women without HIV as well as issues related to birth control using a shared decision making model.

-- 10:30 — 11:30 a.m.
-Pregnancy in the Woman with HIV - By Jeannette Southerly, RN ACRN, Site Director, WV Regional Partner of the MidAtlantic AIDS Education and Training
+10:05 — 11:05 a.m.
+Pregnancy in the Woman with HIV - Jeannette Southerly, RN ACRN and Sara Vincelli-Dozier RN, BSN

 Objectives: At the end of this program, participants should be able to:

-- Describe best practices for identification, care and treatment for the pregnant woman living with HIV.
+1. Describe best practices for identification, care and treatment for the pregnant female living with HIV.

-- Discuss HIV transmission and prevention issues specific to the female population.
+4. Describe HIV transmission and prevention issues specific to women.

-Social Work Hours are provided by Concord University Social Work Program for a total of 3.6 Social Work credits.
+Social Work: Social Work Hours are provided by Concord University Social Work Program for a total of 5.1 Social Work credits.

 All authors and speakers have no relevant interests to disclose.